scalacenter/scala-advent-of-code/docs/puzzles/day9.md

 collection satisfies the provided predicate.
 Finally, `collect` allows us to simplify chains of `map` and `filter`.

-You can have a look at the documentation of these methods [in the documentation](https://www.scala-lang.org/api/current/scala/collection/immutable/Iterable.html)
+You can find more information about these methods [in the documentation](https://www.scala-lang.org/api/current/scala/collection/immutable/Iterable.html)

 We now have all the tools to solve part 1: